Obdulio Varela

 Obdulio Jacinto Muiños Varela ([oβˈðuljo βaˈɾela]; September 20, 1917 — August 2, 1996) was a Uruguayan football player.
 He was the captain of the Uruguay national team that won the 1950 World Cup after beating Brazil in the decisive final round match popularly known as the Maracanazo.
 He was nicknamed "El Negro Jefe" (The Black Chief) because of his dark skin and the influence he had on the pitch, especially during the unlikely victory over Brazil.
 He was of African, Spanish and Greek ancestry.
 Commonly regarded as one of the greatest classic holding midfielders, Varela was adept in defence and was renowned for his tenacity and leadership.
 He is regarded as one of the greatest captains in football history, and "he remains one of the biggest sporting heroes in Uruguay".

 Club career

-Varela, born in Montevideo, emerged as a centre half and senior player at Deportivo Juventud, club which he joined in 1936.
-He debuted in first division with Montevideo Wanderers in 1938.

-In 1943, he joined C.A.
-Peñarol, club for which he would play until his professional retirement in 1955.
+Deportivo Juventud (1936–1938)

+Varela began his senior career at Deportivo Juventud in 1936.
+His early years at the club helped him develop the tenacity and leadership skills that would define his career.

+Montevideo Wanderers (1938–1943)

+In 1938, Varela moved to Montevideo Wanderers, where he debuted in the first division.
+His performances continued to impress, and he became a key player for the team.

+C.A.
+Peñarol (1943–1955)

+The most significant part of Varela’s club career was with C.A.
+Peñarol, which he joined in 1943.
+At Peñarol, Varela’s leadership qualities truly shone.
+He captained the team and led them to numerous domestic and continental successes.
+His influence on the pitch was immense, and he was known for his ability to inspire and rally his teammates.

+During his time at Peñarol, Varela played a crucial role in several memorable matches.
+One notable instance was in 1945 when Peñarol faced River Plate.
+Varela’s dominant performance earned him and his teammates a significant bonus, which he insisted should be equally distributed among all players.

+Varela retired from professional football in 1955, leaving behind a legacy as one of the greatest captains and holding midfielders in football history.